jacksonianrtaylor/movie_rec_proj/README.md

 Goal:

-The goal of the program is building a model to predict what a new user would rate a particular movie based on their rating to other movies and the movie ratings of similiar users.
+The goal of the program is to build a model to predict what a new user would rate a particular movie... based on their ratings to other movies and the relationship between other users rated movies and their own raetd movie.

-In other words, the model attempts to predict what the target user would score movies as though they had already been watched.
+In other words, the model attempts to predict what the user would score a movie they have not yet given a rating for.

-In practice this is valuable because it gives a precise value to unwatched movies so the user has a reasonable idea about how satisfied they will be with the movie.
+This is valuable goal, because the model can give users an idea about how satisfied they will be with any movie.

-There are alot of challenges with this task, including:
+This is why it is a more challenging task than only recommending movies the users would like.

+Clarification:

+The process should not be confused with predicting something of the nature of a critics score or some metascore from a review website.

+It does not use the text data in "the-movies-dataset" as direct features for the model.

+It only uses them to calculate similairty between movies which is part of a function that makes a movie prediction.

+It is based on user preference and realtionship between users rather than a prediction based on pure signs of production value... that can be applied to predict good movies.

+The data used is based off random users and the movie rating predictions are for random users

+Challenges:

-- Many times the users ratings are not accuracte to their preference (there is weird unexplained error).
+    1. Many times the users ratings are not accuracte to their preference (there is wierd unexplained error).

+    2. How can you measure how similair movies are?
+(Similarity score can be used in a method described in the content based filering section below.
-- What is the definition of similair movies? (what concrete data can we use to test simlairity).
+    What data can we use to test simlairity?).

+    3. How can the similairties between users help predict rating?
+(This is the point of svd function below in collaborative filtering)

-- Predictions to a movie rating for a user can be worse if the user only inputs a small number of rated movies but...
+    4. Predictions to a movie rating for a user can be worse if the user only inputs a small number of rated movies but...

-- It is best to train and test a model where test users have a small number of ratings because it is more feasible... in a front-end implementation of this model.
-  (Think about being a user who is prompted to enter some ratings for movies they saw to predict how much they would like a movie they didn;t watch) (they wouldn't want to feel like they are watsing time entering an excessive number of movie ratings)
+    It is best to train and test a model where test users have a small number of ratings because it is more feasible... in a front-end implementation of this model.(Think about being a user who is prompted to enter some ratings for movies they saw to predict how much they would like a movie they didn't watch.
+They wouldn't want to feel like they are wasting time entering an excessive number of movie ratings)

-- predictions to a movies rating can be worse when there are a small number of users who rated that same movie
+    5. predictions to a movies rating can be worse when there are a small number of users who rated that same movie

-clarifications:

-The process should not be confused with predicting something of the nature of a critics score or some metascore from a review website
-It is based on user preference rather than a prediction based on pure production value that is generally applied to make good movies
-The data used is based off random users and the movie rating predictions are for random users (not necessarily critics)

-Additionally, The process should not be confused with simply picking movies that are good fit compared to the users movie preference.
-Instead, it seeks to produce useful rating predictions for every user-movie combination even movies that the user would hate.

-functionality notes:
+Functionality notes:

 - this program has the ability to choose users with a specific number of ratings for test and train users
 - the default program focuses on test users with 5-10 ratings and train users with 30-50 ratings
 - the point with keeping the number of test users low is to test how accurate predictions can be made...